-Students are encouraged to concurrently enroll in extension classes at UCLA and nearby community colleges.
+Students are encouraged to concurrently enroll in extension classes at UCLA, Santa Monica College, and other nearby community colleges.
 As part of the Moreno High graduation requirements, students are required to perform 100 hours of community service.
 Students are encouraged to join sports programs offered by the city's parks and recreation department.
 Enrichment and extracurricular activities promote positive attitudes, encourage achievement, and build self-esteem.